About Our Club

 Lake Station Airfield, 10km NW of St Arnaud (1hr 10min drive south of Nelson, South Island, New Zealand).

-Lake Station is a large sheep and beef farm who allow our club to use their 1540 metre long airstrip, 1700 feet above sea level.
+Lake Station is a large sheep and beef farm who allow our club to use their 1540 meter long airstrip, 1700 feet above sea level.

 History

-The Nelson Gliding Club was founded in 1960 and based at Nelson Airport with its first two-seat training glider 'BW', a Ka4 Rhonlerche II, and first towplane an Auster hired from the Nelson Aero Club.
+The Nelson Gliding Club was established in 1960 and was initially located at Nelson Airport.
+The club's first two-seat training glider, 'BW', a Ka4 Rhonlerche II, and its first towplane, an Auster, were hired from the Nelson Aero Club.

-From 1972 to 1987 the club owned Schempp-Hirth SHK-1 'FJ', the V-tailed glider that set the still-standing national altitude record of 37,288ft flown by Doug Yarrall over Masterton in 1968.
+From 1972 to 1987, the Club owned the Schempp-Hirth SHK-1 'FJ', a V-tailed glider that set the still-standing national altitude record of 37,288ft.
+This impressive achievement was accomplished by Doug Yarrall over Masterton in 1968.

-In 1990 the Club's first fibreglass-reinforced plastic glider Twin Astir 'MZ' was purchased, followed by single-seat Club Astir 'NH' in 2004 and Twin Astir 'AJ' in 2007.
-The registration letters for 'AJ' were chosen to honour long-time club member Arthur Jordan in recognition of his role as founding President and for years of providing engineering expertise and service to the club.
+In 1990, the Club purchased its first fibreglass-reinforced plastic glider, Twin Astir 'MZ', followed by the single-seat Club Astir 'NH' in 2004 and Twin Astir 'AJ' in 2007.
+The registration letters for 'AJ' were chosen to honor long-time club member Arthur Jordan, in recognition of his role as founding President and for years of providing engineering expertise and service to the Club.

 An article from former club member Errol Shirtliff describing a 1000km flight made from Nelson Airport in 1989